TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

-1. Ki Ki Ki Ma Ma Ma - A horror themed randomat that makes someone a powerful killer...
+1. Friday the 13th - A horror themed randomat that makes someone a powerful killer...
 2. No, I'm a Deputy! - Innocents become deputies, traitors become impersonators
 3. Everyone's a detective - Everyone can search bodies and gets a DNA scanner